 - Data Transfer: Applications must use Transport Layer Security (TLS) with 128-bit encryption methods or virtual private networks.

-- Data Retention: All data should only be stored for the period of time required to meet the stated purpose of its storage and not for longer.
+- Data Retention: All data should only be stored for the period of time required to meet the stated purpose of its storage and not for long.

 - Communication with wearables: Encryption methods should be used when communicating with wearables for device authentication and password distribution purposes.

-- Security Failure Alerts: In the event of a security breach, developers should notify competent authorities and users as soon as possible and should help the latter to minimize the damage caused by that same failure.
+- Security Failure Alerts: In the event of a security breach, developers should notify competent authorities and users as soon as possible.
+They should help the latter to minimize the damage caused by that same failure.